feyeandal/feye.website/data/blog/field-notes-in-baguio-city.md

 tags: ['Open Mapping', 'Street-Level Images', 'Mapillary', 'UPRI']
 images: ['/static/images/school_sign.png']
 draft: false
 summary: 'In places where data on critical infrastructure is hard to access, street-level imagery offers a low-cost and verifiable alternative.
-By building on tools like Mapillary, we explore how visual cues, like school signs or facility names,can support disaster resilience through open, community-led data collection.'
+By building on tools like Mapillary, we explore how visual cues, like school signs or facility names, can support disaster resilience through open, community-led data collection.'
 ---

-Last week, I went on a fieldwork trip to Baguio City with two good friends (who were also alumni from the UPRI YouthMappers) and some GoPro 13 cameras.
+Early this month, I went on a fieldwork trip to Baguio City with two good friends (who are also alumni of the UPRI YouthMappers) and some GoPro 13 cameras.
 One of us was on a motorcycle, another on a car, and I was coordinating the routes, assessing the data, and just trying to keep us on track (and dry).
 We were there for a project called **ABRRAM**, which stands for _A development of Basic Resource Recognition and Allocation Model for Disaster Response and Planning_.

 As part of this project, we’re exploring how open data, street-level imagery and computer vision can help local governments prepare better for disasters.
 We’re trying to answer a big question: **how can we use freely available tools and community-led data collection to make cities more resilient?** But more specifically, we’re also asking: **can we detect critical facilities—like schools and evacuation centers—using street-level imagery, the same way Mapillary detects traffic signs?**